jazmy/videonotesgen/README.md

 ## Data Flow

 **Video Upload**:
-   - User uploads a video file or provides a YouTube link
+   - User uploads a video file
    - File is validated and stored on the server
    - A unique subfolder is created for all processing artifacts